Peer Evaluation Activity

 With the growth in accredited organisations there is now even more emphasis to support stringent rules to maintain consistency and achieve equal confidence throughout Europe.

 The peer evaluation process is on-going and extensive.
-The following tables shows the number of evaluations and man days required over the last five years and an overview of the evaluations carried out in 2013 and 2016:
+The following table shows the number of evaluations and man days required and an overview of the evaluations carried out over the last three years:

 |Total evaluations performed||13||10||19|